wwang487/RipOperation/README.md

 # RipOperation
-This is the code for tracking rip currents and characterizing their features.
+This is the code for tracking rip currents and characterizing their features from web-cam images.

+## Background-LOCKS
+Lifeguarding Operational Camera Kiosk System (LOCKS) is a

-# Contributor
+## Contributor
 Wei Wang, University of Wisconsin-Madison

 Yuli Liu, University of Wisconsin-Madison; Nanjing University of Information Science and Technology